equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

                           <span class="note-icon"><i class="fa fa-pencil" ></i></span> <span class="note-highlight">NOTE: </span><span class="note-text" markdown="1">When removing metadata from a photo that is about to be shared, PixlMet makes a copy of the original photo and only removes metadata from the copy.
 The original file remains unmodified in your photo library.</span>
 		       </div>
 		     </div>

+**USE VIRTUAL PHONE NUMBERS TO SHIELD YOUR IDENTITY**

+Many people find the use of virtual phone numbers critical in their work.
+A virtual phone number allows someone to make and receive phone calls and SMS messages through their phone but via an alternate phone number.
+Use of this technology can help obscure your real identity in situations when dealing with unknown persons in the general public.
+Common uses of virtual phone numbers include posting them as a number in social media apps for job hunting, dating, etc.  In the activist world, common uses include giving out a virtual phone number when engaging in community organizing work for a hotline.
+Additionally these phone numbers can be useful when maintaining a public online presence, such as a contact point in a social media profile.
+Virtual phone number services can be found free or cheaply in much of the world.
+However, due to legal restrictions on Voice Over IP (VOIP) services, virtual phone numbers are not available in India.

+In North America, two options include acquiring a free Google Voice number.
+This option is good for people that need a single phone number that can be used for a long period of time, such as a hotline number.
+It is also possible to use other security apps, like Signal Messenger, on top of a Google Voice number.
+Setting up a number takes approximately 5 minutes, and instructions can be found here:   https://support.google.com/voice/answer/7207482

+There are many other paid commercial providers of virtual numbers.
+In North America, popular apps include Burner App, Sideline, Hushed, Grasshopper, and Skype virtual phone numbers.
+Each of these providers have different price points and features, depending on the needs of an organization.

+**USE OF BURNER PHONES**

+Every mobile phone in the world can be uniquely tracked across locations in real time, and the complete communication history between any two mobile phones is accessible by corporations and governments.
+At times, it is useful to employ the use of ultra-cheap feature phones to conduct operations without revealing location or identity.
+These phones are called Burner Phones because they are intended to be disposable and one-time for a given operation.
+Activists often use burner phones in order to communicate during a protest or provide a phone number to activate an online service.
+The use of burner phones in India is generally not available due to ID requirements for purchase of a SIM card.

+* Burner phones should be kept away from personal mobile phones, laptops, or any other devices that broadcast on the internet that could identify you.
+Keep a faraday bag at all times in order to block signals from your phones.
+* Phones should be bought in pairs in cash.
+Feature phones that are available with pre-paid plans can be found for under 20 USD at major chain stores.
+Ideally the store is in a different locale than where you live.
+If using an ATM for cash, do it on a separate day and locale than the point of purchase.
+Do not bring your normal mobile phone or tablet with you during purchase (or be sure to use a faraday bag).
+You can also buy pre-paid phone cards in cash from similar stores if you run out of data or minutes.
+* Do not power on or remove out of a faraday bag when you are in a location that is associated with you:  your home, your work, or a place you are known to frequent.
+* Once you are done with the phone, it’s a good idea to smash it with a hammer and dispose of it in a trash away from your home.

 ![](/images/Curriculum_img_39.png)